natecermak/natecermak.github.io/index.md

 I am a biologist and an engineer, excited about making new tools to enable faster and more accessible science.
 I’ve developed technologies spanning electronics, optics, microfluidics, statistics, signal processing, and algorithmic development, and applied them across areas from microbiology to neuroscience.

 I gravitate towards open-source hardware and software development for biology and health-related applications, and I like learning about new projects.
-I may be available for consulting - please reach out to me at natecermak@pm.me.
+I may be available for consulting - please reach out to me at nate.cermak@pm.me.

 ## expertise
 Hardware: I enjoy being able to work on hardware and software simultaneously.
 Many of my projects have involved developing physical hardware, from an automated low-cost microscope, to an electrical stimulator for neuroscience research.
 I've developed circuits and PCBs, optical trains, and mechanical hardware for experimentation and implanted devices.